-Installing the Legacy DICOM Gateway involves running the file MAG3_0P162_DICOM_SetUp.exe on all DICOM Gateways one at a time.
+Installing the Legacy DICOM Gateway involves running the latest patch's SetUp.exe file on all DICOM Gateways one at a time.

 NOTE Do not use Remote Desktop to install the DICOM Gateway software.
 Attempts to perform the installation using Remote Desktop will fail.
 You can use other applications such as PC Anywhere and DameWare for remote installations.